gilbertchen/duplicacy/DESIGN.md

 immediately, it changes the name of the chunk file (and possibly moves it to a different directory).
 A chunk that has been renamed is called a *fossil*.

-The fossil still exists on the file storage.
+The fossil still exists in the file storage.
 Two rules are enforced regarding the access of fossils:

 * A restore, list, or check procedure that reads existing backups can read the fossil if the original chunk cannot be found.
 * A backup procedure does not check the existence of a fossil.
 That is, it must upload a chunk if it cannot find the chunk, even if an equivalent fossil exists.